gaia-platform/GaiaPlatform/README.md

 A summary of the various fields and blobs are as follows:

+- `source`
+  - the source suite file and line number within that file that generated this blob
 - `configuration`
   - a summary of the relevant fields in the `incubator.conf` file
 - `iteration`